Ternary numeral system: Comparison to other bases

 Representations of integer numbers in ternary do not get uncomfortably lengthy as quickly as in binary.
-For example, decimal 365_{(10)} or senary 1405_{(6)} corresponds to binary 101101101_{(2)} (nine bits) and to ternary 111112_{(3)} (six digits).
-However, they are still far less compact than the corresponding representations in bases such as decimal – see below for a compact way to codify ternary using nonary (base 9) and septemvigesimal (base 27).
+For example, decimal 365_{10} or senary 1405_{6} corresponds to binary 101101101_{2} (nine bits) and to ternary 111112_{3} (six trits).
+However, they are still far less compact than the corresponding representations in bases such as decimal - see below for a compact way to codify ternary using nonary (base 9) and septemvigesimal (base 27).